EnfoMax: Domain Entropy and Mutual Information Maximization for Domain Generalized Face Anti-spoofing: Proposed Method

+We first prove that optimizing the reconstruction task equals maximizing the mutual information between the $T$ and $Y$~\cite{barber2004algorithm}.
+We use $\Tilde{X}$ to denote the reconstructed face image.
+Since $\Tilde{X}$ and $X$ have the label $Y$, we can use $\Tilde{X}$ to indicate the label $Y$.

-Based on the definition of the mutual information~\cite{DBLP:books/daglib/0016881}, the mutual information between the $T_{v}$ and $T_{i}$ is given in Equation (\ref{eq:mi}):
+Based on the definition of the mutual information~\cite{DBLP:books/daglib/0016881}, the mutual information between the $X$ and $\Tilde{X}$ is given in Equation (\ref{eq:mi}):

-By the definition of the conditional entropy,we have:
+By the definition of conditional entropy, we have:

-But in practice it's very difficult to get distribution of $P\left(T_{i} \mid G_{\theta}\left(T_{v}\right)\right)$ directly.
-The most common way to approximate this distribution is using another distribution $Q(x)$ instead of it and maximize the lower bound of KL divergence between them~\cite{agakov2004algorithm}:
+But in practice, it's difficult to get the distribution of $P\left(\Tilde{X} \mid G_{\theta}\left(X\right)\right)$ directly.
+The most common way to approximate this distribution is using another distribution $Q(x)$ instead of it and maximizing the lower bound of KL divergence between them~\cite{agakov2004algorithm}: